tmarkec/Portafolio-3/README.md

 -  Log in to Heroku and click "New" and "Create new app"
 -  Name the new app and click "Create new app".
 -  In "Settings" select "BuildPack" and select Python and Node.js.
 (Python must be at the top of the list).
--  While still in "Settings", click "Reveal Config Vars" and add the following; KEY: PORT, VALUE: 8000.
+-  While still in "Settings", click "Reveal Config Vars" and add the following; KEY: PORT, VALUE: 8000. and content from creds.json file
 -  Click on "Deploy" and select your deploy method and search for the repository name.
 -  Click "Connect" on a selected repository.
 -  Either choose "Enable Automatic Deploys" or "Deploy Branch" in the manual deploy section.